LGBTQ+ Inclusive Language

 So, I refer you to other experts such as Stephanie Dreams Photography and Lovestruck Education’s ‘How to be an LGBTQ+ Inclusive Wedding Pro’ course (from Dancing With Her).

 By submitting to the magazine, you agree that your copy will use inclusive language, and that it will be edited if we spot something that needs changing.
-Please refer to the glossary below for meanings and also examples of what to change.
+Please refer to the guide below for examples of how things are written in the magazine, blog, social media and email marketing for Dream Lovers Weddings Magazine.